-- Will have successfully completed at least 75% of the course credits required for his or her undergraduate degree, along with all other requirements of his or her undergraduate degree program, by the date of matriculation at the College of Law.
+- Will have successfully completed at least 75% of the course credits required for their undergraduate degree, along with all other requirements of their undergraduate degree program, by the date of matriculation at the College of Law.
 Course credits may include no more than six credit hours of pass/fail course work;

 - Has submitted on time the materials required of all applicants to the College of Law, including a completed application, satisfactory letters of recommendation, a personal statement, and records of the required course credits;

 - Has not been on academic probation at any undergraduate institution;